Wide band power detector to control microwave

 Example: If you want to measure at 3400

-MHz you have to use the closer cal, let say 2320 MHz and then correction is not
+MHz you have to use the closer cal, let say 2320 MHz

 You could run the built in calibration